nauam/Courses/docs/manual/document-format-reference/job-yaml-v12.md

 `strategy`

 : "node-first" or "step-first".
 Determines the strategy for executing the sequence across a set of nodes.
-See the [QW Control User Manual](/manual/04-jobs.md#workflow-control-settings) for more info.
+See the [Rundeck User Manual](/manual/04-jobs.md#workflow-control-settings) for more info.

 `commands`